 The grass is greener in San Francisco.

 Students transfer to SFCM for a number of reasons.
 Some outgrow the offerings of their first institutions, some want to study with specific faculty members, and some want to be in the cultural hub that is San Francisco and take advantage of the world-class music organizations just down the street from the Conservatory.
 No matter your reasons, we’re happy to consider you as a prospective student and work with you to bring you into our family.

 Undergraduate students who want to transfer to the Conservatory must show evidence of a satisfactory academic record at all institutions of higher education and secondary schools attended, and are required to submit official transcripts from all previous and current institutions.

 The class level of an undergraduate transfer student is determined by the Office of Academic Affairs at the time of acceptance into SFCM.

 Credit from completed Bachelor's degrees cannot be applied towards your SFCM undergraduate credit load.
 Credit from completed Associate's (A.A.) degrees can be applied, following the guidelines described above.
 SFCM does not accept transfer credit for, or from, post-baccalaureate programs (e.g., M.M., etc.).

-SFCM also grants credit for certain AP and IB (International Baccalaureate) exams.
-AP scores must be 4 or 5 for College Writing and 3 or better for other HMS requirements (specific degree requirements can be found in SFCM's Curricular Requirements).
+SFCM also grants credit for certain AP and IB exams.
+AP scores must be 4 or 5 for College Writing and 3 or better for other HMS requirements (specific degree requirements).
 AP English, including AP English Language Composition and AP English Literature Composition, can substitute for HMS 110-111 College Writing.
 Passing one of these with a 4 or 5 will substitute for HMS 110; passing both will substitute for HMS 110 and 111.
 IB scores of 5 or higher will also be accepted, according to the policies described above.
+AP and IB scores in music-related subjects are not accepted as transfer credits.
+In order to receive credit, an official AP and IB score report, as well as a final official transcript, must be sent to SFCM by July 1.